Te Puiaki Kaipūtaiao Maea MacDiarmid Emerging Scientist Prize

 - The applicant is able to effectively communicate their research.

 Each applicant should address these criteria in their application and cross-reference that statement with an Evidence Portfolio to support their application.
-Assessment will include consideration of referee statements and an interview of shortlisted applicants.
+Assessment will include consideration of referee statements and possibly an interview of shortlisted applicants.

 Value